steilerDev/homebridge-openhab2-complete/README.md

 * `inverted` (optional, default: `"false"`, allowed values `"true"` & `"false"` don't forget the quotes!) if `item`'s state needs to be interpreted inverted (`OFF` or `CLOSED` to show Carbon Dioxide was detected) set this value to `"true"`
 * `batteryItem` (optional) defines an openHAB item of type `Switch` or `Contact` that represents a battery warning for the service, if the item has the state `ON` or `OPEN` the battery warning will be triggered
 * `batteryItemInverted` (optional, default: `"false"`, allowed values `"true"` & `"false"` don't forget the quotes!) if `batteryItem`'s state needs to be interpreted inverted (`OFF` or `CLOSED` to trigger the warning) set this value to `"true"`
-* `levelItem` (optional) defines an openHAB item of type `Number` that represents the Carbon Monoxid level of the sensor
+* `levelItem` (optional) defines an openHAB item of type `Number` that represents the Carbon Dioxide level of the sensor

 ### Contact Sensor